chloe-hahn/document-viewer-docs/features/advanced/imagefilter.md

 # How to configure image filter

-DDV provides [`setProcessingHandler()`]({{ site.api }}namespace/ddv.html#static-setprocessinghandler) method for developers to access the corresponding document boundaries detection and image filter algorithms.
+Dynamsoft Document Viewer provides [`setProcessingHandler()`]({{ site.api }}namespace/ddv.html#static-setprocessinghandler) method for developers to access the corresponding document boundaries detection and image filter algorithms.
 This article mainly introduces how to configure image filter.

 ## Configure built-in image filter

-DDV has a built-in image filter handler.
+Dynamsoft Document Viewer has a built-in image filter handler.
 To configure it, please refer to the code below.

 ```typescript
 const imageFilter = new Dynamsoft.DDV.ImageFilter();